Chef Jamie Oliver cooks up global expansion for Italian chain

 In Britain, the chain boasts 34 restaurants.

-Oliver’s book and television work added another 2 million pounds to his profits in the year ending December 30, 2012 as popularity continued to grow for his “pukka tukka” food, his catchphrase to describe good or authentic food or tucker.
+Oliver’s book and television work added another 2 million pounds to his profits in the year ending December 30, 2012.

-Overall revenue for Jamie Oliver Holdings Ltd rose 13.3 percent during the year to 35.3 million pounds aided by strong UK and international sales for his “15 Minute Meals” and “30 Minute Meals” cookbooks.

 Oliver’s love of Italian food stemmed from his first job at Antonio Carluccio’s restaurant in London but it was London’s River Cafe restaurant in 1997 that set the charismatic young chef on the path to fame after he made an unscripted appearance in the TV documentary “Christmas at the River Café”.